Lucaslah/macOS-Trash-Clonner/README.md

 Step 2.
 Unzip the file and open the folder "Trash Clonner"

-Step 3. clink on the run.command file
+Step 3. click on the run.command file

 Step 4.
 Thats It!